This section is being frequently updated. All sources below have been referred to in compiling this blog to various extents:

 England Football Online – a tremendous website about the England team.

-englandstats.com – a thorough statistical history of England since 1872.
+englandstats.com – an extremely thorough statistical history of England since 1872.

 The FA – Official website for the Football Association, including detailed articles on past England matches and personnel.